Exhibits

 Prison history

-In the second cell in the first floor cell corridor you can find an exhibit about the history of prisons in Trondheim.
+Inside the second cell along the first floor cell corridor you can find an exhibit about the history of prisons in Trondheim.
 In the centre of the room you can…

 PUNISHMENT